How to Create a Customer Comment Card

 The obvious stuff, such as questions about the menu selection, prices, quality of the meal as well as service and cleanliness.
 You can also leave a space for customer's name, phone number, email and mailing address.
 A comment card is also a great way to add names to your mailing/social media list.

 How many questions should be on a comment card?

 You want the questionnaire to be thorough without being so long customer won't want to take the time to fill it out.
 Ten questions with an easy to rate scale are ideal.
 You can leave a space for comments at the end.
 Check out this sample restaurant card.

 How often should restaurant comment cards be distributed?

-Mmmm....yes and no. Social media is a great place to gather customer feedback and listen to what they are saying about your restaurant.
-But if you are looking for a way to really drill down to any potential problems with service or food or atmosphere, you need to ask specific questions.
-You can migrate from a paper comment card to a digital survey that can be done via phone, if you'd like.
+Mmmm....yes and no. Social media is a great place to gather customer feedback and listen to what they are saying about your restaurant, but if you are looking for a way to drill down to any potential problems with service or food or atmosphere, you need to ask specific questions.
+You can migrate from a paper comment card to a digital survey that can be done via phone if you'd like.
 Younger customers will appreciate the ease of technology.
-Older customers (I'm a Gen X and could go either way) might still prefer a paper comment card, so I think offering both is a good way to gather as much feedback as possible.
+Older customers might still prefer a paper comment card, so offering both is a good way to gather as much feedback as possible.

 I have a complaint, now what?

 Some owners or managers view every complaint as a customer's attempt to exhort a free meal out of the restaurant.
 They refuse to believe that there are any valid problems with their establishment.
 Don't let yourself fall into this category.
 If a customer is taking the time to alert you to a problem (rather than keeping silent and never coming back) then have the courtesy (and common sense) to respond to it.